Brand Guide - Updated January 2026

 View all brands →

-Based on Federal Regulation M (12 CFR 1013) and Mercedes-Benz Financial Services wear guidelines
+Optional dispute letter only if you act · Federal Regulation M (12 CFR 1013) and Mercedes-Benz Financial Services wear guidelines

 Disclaimer: This page provides general information about Mercedes-Benz lease returns and is intended for educational purposes only.
 It is not legal advice.
 Mercedes-Benz Financial Services policies may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.